mobispectral/mobicom23_mobispectral/README.md

 ### Training the model from scratch
 - This may take several hours, depending on the GPU.
-- We train our model on three fruits (apples, kiwis, and blueberries).
+- TO train the model on three fruits (apples, kiwis, and blueberries):
 ```bash
 cd reconstruction/train
 python3 train.py --method mst_plus_plus --batch_size 20 --end_epoch 100 --init_lr 4e-4 --outf ./exp/mst_apple_kiwi_blue/ --data_root1 ../../dataset_apple/reconstruction/ --data_root2 ../../dataset_kiwi/reconstruction/ --data_root3 ../../dataset_blueberries/reconstruction/ --patch_size 64 --stride 64 --gpu_id 0
 ```

-## Spectral Classification
+## Identification of Organic Fruits
-- In this phase, we use the trained model in Phase 1 to reconstruct Hyperspectral from RGB & NIR images captured by mobile (Google Pixel 4).
+- We use the trained reconstruction model to reconstruct hyperspectral bands from RGB & NIR images captured by a mobile phone (Google Pixel 4).

-### Inference on Mobile data
+- Then, we feed the reconstructed hyperspectral bands to a classifier to distinguish organic fruits from non-organic ones.

+### Hyperspectral reconstruction of the mobile image dataset
-- The organic/non-organic mobile data is at path ```dataset_kiwi/mobile_data/```.
+- The organic/non-organic mobile data is at ```dataset_kiwi/mobile_data/```.
 ```bash
 cd reconstruction/evaluate_mobile
 # reconstruct organic kiwi